Nikon Group Slavery and Human Trafficking Statement for the fiscal year ended March 2019

 a.Overview of the company, business and supply chain

-Our business activities in the UK consist of product manufacturing, sales and/or services by our group companies: Nikon U.K. Ltd., Optos plc, Nikon Metrology UK Ltd. and X-Tek Systems Ltd.
+Our business activities in the UK consist of product manufacturing, sales and/or services by our group companies: Nikon U.K. Ltd., Optos Plc, Nikon Metrology UK Ltd. and Nikon X-Tek Systems Ltd.

-Nikon’s product parts and a small portion of the final products are supplied from external procurement partners in and outside of Japan.
-There are approximately 1,700 procurement partners as of the end of March 2018.
-More than ninety percent (calculated by the transaction amount in which country their headquarters are located) of the procurement partners are based in Japan, China and Thailand.
+Nikon’s product parts and a small portion of the final products are supplied from external procurement partners, in and outside of Japan.
+More than ninety percent (calculated by the transaction amount in the country in which their headquarters are located) of procurement partners are based in Japan, China and Thailand.

 b.Policies related to modern slavery and human trafficking

-As for our supply chain, in August 2015 we published the “Nikon CSR Procurement Standards” (as amended in August 2016), which is our guideline to promote Nikon’s stance on CSR throughout our supply chain, and we require our procurement partners to comply with it.
-The Standards are based on the RBA (Responsible Business Alliance) Code of Conduct, which is the global standard for the electronics industry and articulates the prohibition of “forced, bonded (including debt bondage) or indentured labour, involuntary prison labour, slavery or trafficking of persons”.
+As for our supply chain, in August 2015 we published the “Nikon CSR Procurement Standards” (last revision: October 2018), which is our guideline to promote Nikon’s stance on CSR throughout our supply chain, and we require our procurement partners to comply with it.
+The Standards are based on the RBA’s code of conduct, which articulates the prohibition of “forced, bonded (including debt bondage) or indentured labour, involuntary prison labour, slavery or trafficking of persons.”

-In response to issues related to conflict minerals in the Democratic Republic of Congo and its neighbouring countries, we established “Policy on Conflict Minerals”, a policy of not using conflict minerals mined or intermediated by armed forces violating human rights in the area, which addresses our stance to endeavour not to engage in human rights violations including modern slavery and human trafficking.
+In response to issues related to conflict minerals in the Democratic Republic of Congo and its neighbouring countries, we established the “Policy on Conflict Minerals.”
+The policy prohibits using conflict minerals mined or intermediated by armed forces who violate human rights in the area.
+It also addresses our stance to endeavour not to engage in human rights violations including modern slavery and human trafficking.